mhanyc/codingmental/content/articles/rebuilding-compiled.md

 Anders implemented [lunr.js](http://lunrjs.com), client-side full text and faceted search engine. lunr.js loads a JSON file containing all of the content for the entire site and runs the search algorithm directly in the browser rather than back on a server.
 At the moment, the scale of content in CompilED is small enough for us to use lunr.js.

 The content in CompilED is [highly structured](https://developers.google.com/search/docs/guides/intro-structured-data) using the [schema.org](http://schema.org) vocabulary, so that it can be recognized, organized and displayed accordingly by search engines.
 Social media sharing of articles is markedly improved also in the new site.
+This blog also provides [RSS feed](https://compiled.ctl.columbia.edu/index.xml) for readers to follow with any reader they choose.

 ## What's the deal with the kitties?